-Ovulation and Ovulation-Inducing Fertility Medications
+Ovulation and Ovulation-Inducing Fertility Medications for Treating Infertility in Women

 Ovulation is the monthly process whereby the female reproductive system produces a mature egg.
 During ovulation, the brain's pituitary gland releases two hormones: follicle stimulating hormone (FSH) and luteinizing hormone (LH).
 Together, these hormones are known as gonadotropins.
 FSH acts as a 'messenger' sent by the pituitary gland to stimulate the development of follicles in the ovaries, each of which will contain one egg.
 LH is responsible for triggering the release of the egg (ovulation).